HenryGinn/Optomechanics-Data-Analysis/README.md

 There are 3 areas in which the folder structure can change, see the doc string in DataSet, Power, and Trial classes for more details.

+File Names:
-File Names Find out what folder structure your data set has out of the options listed above.
+Find out what folder structure your data set has out of the options listed above.
 In the program you are using, check the notes that are made about that data set.
 The main causes of error are as follows
     1: Numberings such as 0, 1, ..., 10, 11.
 When sorting as a string this will